—————– Update —————–

 Gary Grassi has created a wonderful restaurant for San Diego, an experience you should enjoy!

-We’ve also partnered with an awesome shopping website about cool things to buy online who help provide for some of the restaurant’s decorations.
+We’ve also partnered with an awesome shopping website about cool stuff and cool things to buy online who help provide for some of the restaurant’s decorations.

 For directions and menu information, check the website.